flaneurette/Luxa/README.md

 PHP, MYSQL, mod_rewrite

 # API
-By default, the API writes JSON data from the database.
+By default, the API writes data from the database in JSON format.

 Possible outputs: